||Chapter 6: Reactions of Alkenes: Addition Reactions

 A JSMOL image of the transition state for the reaction

-- Simultaneous making of C-B and C-H
+- This requires simultaneous making of both the C-B and C-H

-bonds as C=C and B-H break.
+bonds and breaking of the C=C and B-H bonds.

 - Electrophilic B atom adds at the least substituted